skip to content

 00:11:23 - Anthony Campolo

 Yeah, I was usually spinning ones up and then tearing them down when I was done.
-But I've got a couple now that like live out in the wild.
-I want people to actually be able to see.
-So I upgrade and I've got a handful now, but it's been very much worth, worth the money.
-And it sounds like with the adjustments you're making, you're gonna make it even more economical for a wider range of people, which is really great.
-And one of the reasons I really stress these types of services like netlify or Vercel, because some people get really uncomfortable.
-Kind of like building on these VC funded type of, type of operations.
-And it's not so much about you want to build this whole company on this one specific provider so much as you want to provide the options to build at all to the rest of the world.
-Like everyone else who wants to learn how to use these tools wants to get a side project spun up, wants to maybe start building a company and be able to do that without having to break the bank and do this huge ridiculous infrastructure.
-So having this kind of like simple entryway on a free plan I think is so valuable and it's why I'm like very comfortable, like constantly promoting these types of companies, types of projects.
+But I've got a couple now that live out in the wild.
+I want people to actually be able to see them.
+So I upgraded, and I've got a handful now, but it's been very much worth the money.
+And it sounds like with the adjustments you're making, you're going to make it even more economical for a wider range of people, which is really great.
+And one of the reasons I really stress these types of services, like Netlify or Vercel, is because some people get really uncomfortable kind of building on these VC-funded type of operations.
+And it's not so much about wanting to build this whole company on this one specific provider so much as wanting to provide the option to build at all to the rest of the world.
+Like, everyone else who wants to learn how to use these tools wants to get a side project spun up, wants to maybe start building a company, and be able to do that without having to break the bank and build this huge, ridiculous infrastructure.
+So having this kind of simple entryway on a free plan, I think, is so valuable, and it's why I'm very comfortable constantly promoting these types of companies and these types of projects.

 00:12:29 - Anthony Campolo

-I do think it's like actually very, very valuable to a very wide range of people.
-Okay, so if we check out here, this is going to be how we start off a project.
+I do think it's actually very, very valuable to a very wide range of people.
+Okay, so if we check out here, this is going to be how we start off a project, right?
 Looks like we've got a couple different things that we can do to start off.
-We could do it.
+So we could do...

 00:12:45 - Greg Schier